python/mypy/docs/source/more_types.rst

 This is why ``expects_literal(19)`` type-checks despite the fact that ``reveal_type(c)`` reports ``int``.

-So while declaring a variable to be final is not quite the same thing as adding an explicit Literal annotation, it often leads to the same effect in practice.
+So while declaring a variable to be Final is not quite the same thing as adding an explicit Literal annotation, it often leads to the same effect in practice.

 Limitations